lucasbrandao4770/Foobar/README.md

 ![Level 1 - Problem](https://i.imgur.com/7c5PEZ1.png)
 ![Level 1 - Test Cases](https://i.imgur.com/voRkJiD.png)

 The first level was really simple.
-I used an dict-based approach to save the number of times each variable occurred, and then iterated through the dict saving only the keys that didn't repeat more than n.
+I used an dict-based approach to save the number of times each variable occurred, and then iterated through the dict saving only the keys that didn't repeat more than 'n' times.